 Knowledge of the depth, shape, and composition of the seafloor are foundational data elements necessary to explore, sustainably develop, understand, conserve, and manage our coastal and offshore natural resources.
-The 2019 Presidential Memorandum on Ocean Mapping of the United States Exclusive Economic Zone and the Shoreline and Nearshore of Alaska and the Seabed 2030 initiative both make comprehensive ocean mapping a priority for the coming decade.
+The June 2020 National Strategy for Mapping, Exploring, and Characterizing the United States Exclusive Economic Zone and the Seabed 2030 initiative both make comprehensive ocean mapping a priority for the coming decade.
 These are drivers of innovation to increase survey efficiency, foster cooperation, and encourage the open sharing of data.

 Seabed 2030 is an international, collaborative project between the IHO/IOC General Bathymetric Chart of the Oceans (GEBCO) and the Nippon Foundation that aims to facilitate the complete mapping of the world’s ocean floor by 2030.

-GEBCO 2019 estimates only 15% of the global seafloor has been mapped.
+GEBCO_2020 estimates only 19% of the global seafloor has been mapped.
 The figure below illustrates the sparse seafloor measurements associated with global bathymetry maps.
 The vast regions of unmapped areas (shown in dark grey) are filled with low resolution estimates of seafloor depth based on satellite data to produce global bathymetry images.
 This project seeks to replace those estimates with real data.

 NOAA has taken a closer look at how a Seabed 2030 mapping goal can be met within U.S. waters.
 This site outlines NOAA’s approach to identifying the bathymetric data coverage within U.S. waters and calculating the status of seafloor mapping.